Skip to main content

 At dusk; the night before they begin their task

-They prepare themselves for the sweat they’d have to wipe off their
+They prepare themselves for the sweat they’d have to wipe off their rough faces.

-The pimples they had from improper care of the skin serve as gutters
+The pimples they had from improper care of the skin serve as gutters for the very salty sweat of failure that gallops down their dignity.

 With their children behind them, they scream.